Wixry/wixry/README.md

   ### 🏹 PracticeZone 2021 - 2022

-  - PracticeZone was a custom made Minecraft server where you could practice different kinds of minigames
+  - PracticeZone was a custom-made Minecraft server where you could practice different kinds of minigames

-  ### 🔧 Serveral roblox games 2018 - 2020
+  ### 🔧 Several Roblox games 2018 - 2020

   - My first encounter with Lua was with Roblox, did this for quite a while but eventually found it too childish.